preservim/vim-litecorrect/README.markdown

 * Focused on the most common of typos
 * Pure Vimscript where mechanism is `iabbrev`
-* Limited to a maximum of 350 default entries for quick load (now near that limit)
+* Included entries limited to a maximum of 300 for fast loading
 * Buffer-scoped behavior

 Note that this plugin is not intended to be a replacement for teh spell